vgicquel/Le-Groupe-Nova/README.md

-# Samples for IBM Connections Customizer for demo
+# Samples for IBM Connections Customizer for customers